 - Make an offer on the home you want to buy.

-Opendoor's fees will vary based on the market you sell your home in, the price of your home, and if you decide to accept their fees for repairs or repair yourself.
-The fees break down into three main categories:
+The total cost of selling with Opendoor will vary based on location, the price of your home, and if you decide to accept their fees for repairs or repair yourself.
+The costs break down into three main categories:

 How does Opendoor make money?